shiyuewang0418/INDE-577-/Supervised Learning/Decision Tree/README.md

 n decision analysis, a decision tree and the closely related influence diagram are used as a visual and analytical decision support tool, where the expected values (or expected utility) of competing alternatives are calculated.

+## Algorithm

+* Get list of rows (dataset) which are taken into consideration for making decision tree (recursively at each nodes).
+* Calculate uncertanity of our dataset or Gini impurity or how much our data is mixed up etc.
+* Generate list of all question which needs to be asked at that node.
+* Partition rows into True rows and False rows based on each question asked.
+* Calculate information gain based on gini impurity and partition of data from previous step.
+* Update highest information gain based on each question asked.
+* Update best question based on information gain (higher information gain).
+* Divide the node on best question.
+Repeat again from step 1 again until we get pure node (leaf nodes).

 ## Advantages
 * Easy to use and understand.
 * Can handle both categorical and numerical data.